Bus & Coach Buyer May 2014

-For a long while technology designed to help bus and coach drivers avoid collisions such as these have been ‘locked in a time warp’ according to Steve Atkinson of Xvision Safety Systems.
-The new, ‘next generation’ product they are bringing into the bus and coach industry is designed to bring the standard of proximity sensors into a new age
+For a long while technology designed to help bus and coach drivers avoid collisions such as these have been ‘locked in a time warp’ according to Steve Atkinson of SCC Worldwide Ltd. The new, ‘next generation’ product they are bringing into the bus and coach industry is designed to bring the standard of proximity sensors into a new age

-The location of rear sensors in the Xvision system
+The location of rear sensors in the X-Wire system

 The front corner protect system connects to the vehicle via switched live feed too, working in much the same way as the reverse and side sensors.
 The initial detection distance can be pre-selected when installing, either 90cm or 60cm.
 The display will turn to a constant tone within 30cm.

-Xvision transmits information using DataCAN Technology, according to Steve, this effectively eliminates disruption from other signals, ensuring no ‘spurious beeps’ from the unit.
+X-Wire transmits information using X-Wire technology.
+According to Steve, this effectively eliminates disruption from other signals, ensuring no ‘spurious beeps’ from the unit.
 He claimed some other systems occasionally get a false signal from other devices, such as someone on the side of the road using their mobile phone, which he believes leads to drivers ‘switching off’ to warnings.
 He said, ‘If you receive a signal from ours, then you can be assured there is something or someone close by.’